stevieb9/voxelab-aquila/README.md

 That project was downloaded from [here](https://www.thingiverse.com/thing:4764038).

-## Setting up Coda slicer
+## Setting up Cura slicer

-This will allow you to use Coda to slice, and send jobs directly to the printer through Octoprint.
+This will allow you to use Cura to slice, and send jobs directly to the printer through Octoprint.

 Download and install [Ultimaker Cura](https://ultimaker.com/software/ultimaker-cura)

-Install the OctoPrint Connection plug-in from the Coda Marketplace.
+Install the OctoPrint Connection plug-in from the Cura Marketplace.

 Configure the printer: